 State, stating at the same time that they were unable to purchase arms themselves.
-They also requested the appointment of a new set of field officers, accompanied with a petition that they be allowed to suggest the names of suitable persons for the offices of Colonel, Lieutenant-Colonel and Major.
-Governor Hampton promised that the deciment should have his earliest possible attention.
-He stated that he would, as heretofore, state that the colored were on a footing with the white.
-As soon as the militia laws were perfected, he would allow them all facilities towards perfecting their organization .-- When that had been done he wanted to see the only emulation among all the militia to be to see who could keep the laws best.

-Lieutemant Lockwood, of the First Regiment expressed their gratitude for the Governor's kind words, and asked if there was going to be a re-organization of the militia.
-Gov. Hampton replied that there was not, so far as he knew.- He would give them a well-considered answer on the whole question as soon as possible.
-In conclusion, the Governor stated that they were directed to keep their organization intact, as there was no purpose on his part to interfere with their organization.
+They also requested the appointment of a new set of field officers, accompanied with a petition that they be allowed to suggest the names of suitable per sons for the offices of Colonel, Lieutenant-Co nel and Major.
+Governer Haupton promised that the dectment should have his earliest pos-sible attention.
+He stated that he would, as heretofore, state that the colored were on a foot-ing with the white.
+As soon as the militia laws were perfected, he would allow them all facilienly emulation among all the militia to be to see whe could keep the laws best.
+Lieutemant Lockwood, of the First Regiment, expressed their gratitude for the Governor's kind words, and asked if there was going to be a re-organization of the militia.
+Gov. Hampton replied that there was not, so far as he knew.-He would give them a well-considered answe on the whole question as soon as possible.
+In conclusion, the Governor stated that they were directed to keep their organization intact, as here was no purpose on his part to interfere with their organization.
 Captain Young, of the regiment, assured the Governor that they would hereafter cast their fortunes or misfortunes with

-At 44 o'clock, the military companies formed in line.
-The line of march was decorated as be-fitted the occasion.
-During the progress of the march, at the Academy of Music, Gov. Rampton delivered an address in his usual lucid style .-After the conclusion of the Governor's address, Mr. J. Ancrum Simons delivered the Annua Oration before the company, in which he pic tured the glorious future in prospect for South Carolina.
-A magnificent portrait of Washing-ton was presented, after the delivery of the address, by the French Consul at Charleston Mons A. Truy.
-This porerait has an Historical interest.
-During the year 1855, Messrs.
-Pon-son, Phillippe and Vibert, of Lyons, France, undertook to produce an unique master-piece of industrial art, a large picture, entirely woven in colored silk on the Jacquart loom, in order that this great and unique piece of work should be made, and that these few copies would remain forever a precious monopoly.
+At 41 o'clock, the military companies formed The line of march was decorated as befitted the occasion.
+During the progress of the march, at the Academy of Music, Gov. Hampton delivered an address in his usual lucid style.- After the conclusion of the Governor's address, Mr. J. Ancrum Simons delivered the Annual Oration before the company, in which he pic-Oration before the company, in which he pre-tured the glorious future in prospect for South Carolina.
+A magnificent portrait of Washing-ton was presented, after the delivery of the ad-dress, by the French Consul at Charleston, Mons A. Truy.
+This portrait has an Historical interest.
+During the year 1855, Messrs, Pon-son, Phillippe and Vibert, of Lyons, France, undertook to produce an unique master-piece of industrial art, a large picture, entirely woven in colored silk on the Jacquart loom, in order that this great and unique piece of work should be made, and that these few copies would remain forever a precious monopoly.
 Hon.
-W. D. Porter, who is the senior commander of the Washington Light Infantry, responded appropriately.
-Major R. C. Gilchrist then delivered an address to the custedians of the portrait, in which he attributed to its recipients all that nobleness, virtue and patriotism of which our Governor is possessed

-On Wednesday morning, W. M. Simons, Esq., Clerk of the Charleston Council, called upon Governor Hampton at the Charleston Hotel, and handed him a communication from Mayor Cunningham, tendering to his Excellency the use of the City Hall and all other city offices in the city for reception on official business.
+W. D. Porter, who is the senior commander of the Washington Light Infantry, respond-ed appropriately.
+Major R. C. Gilchrist then delivered an address to the custedians of the portrait, in which he attributed to its recipients all that nobleness, virtue and patriotism of which our Governor is possessed.
+On Wednesday morning, W. M. Simons, Esq., Clerk of the Charleston Council, called upon Governor Hampton at the Charleston Hotel, and handed him a communication from Mayor Cun-ningham, tendering to his Excellency the use of the City Hall and all other city offices in the city for reception on official business.